-- All employment income information known to current or previous employers or other income sources - All information about wages, as defined in the State's unemployment compensation law, including any Social Security Number; name of the employee; quarterly wages of the employee; and the name, full address, telephone number, and, when known, Employer Identification Number of an employer reporting wages under a State unemployment compensation law - Whether an individual is receiving, has received, or has applied for unemployment compensation, and the amount and the period received - Unearned IRS income and self-employment, wages and retirement income - Wage, social security, and supplemental security income data obtained from the Social Security Administration. - Individual with handicaps.
-Any person who has a physical or mental impairment that substantially limits one or more major life activities; has a record of such an impairment; or is regarded as having such an impairment.
+- All employment income information known to current or previous employers or other income sources - All information about wages, as defined in the State's unemployment compensation law, including any Social Security Number; name of the employee; quarterly wages of the employee; and the name, full address, telephone number, and, when known, Employer Identification Number of an employer reporting wages under a State unemployment compensation law - Whether an individual is receiving, has received, or has applied for unemployment compensation, and the amount and the period received - Unearned IRS income and self-employment, wages and retirement income - Wage, social security, and supplemental security income data obtained from the Social Security Administration.

+Individual with handicaps.
+See persons with disabilities.

-- Initial PHA.
-In portability, the term refers to both: (1) A PHA that originally selected a family that later decides to move out of the jurisdiction of the selecting PHA; and (2) A PHA that absorbed a family that later decides to move out of the jurisdiction of the absorbing PHA. - Initial payment standard.
-The payment standard at the beginning of the HAP contract term. - Initial rent to owner.
-The rent to owner at the beginning of the HAP contract term. - Jurisdiction.
+Initial PHA.
+In portability, the term refers to both: (1) A PHA that originally selected a family that later decides to move out of the jurisdiction of the selecting PHA; and (2) A PHA that absorbed a family that later decides to move out of the jurisdiction of the absorbing PHA.

+Initial payment standard.
+The payment standard at the beginning of the HAP contract term.

+Initial rent to owner.
+The rent to owner at the beginning of the HAP contract term.

+- Institution of higher education.
+An institution of higher education as defined in 20 U.S.C.
+1001 and 1002. - Jurisdiction.
 The area in which the PHA has authority under State and local law to administer the program. - Landlord.
 Either the owner of the property or his/her representative or the managing agent or his/her representative, as shall be designated by the owner. - Lease.
 A written agreement between an owner and a tenant for the leasing of a dwelling unit to the tenant.
 The lease establishes the conditions for occupancy of the dwelling unit by a family with housing assistance payments under a HAP contract between the owner and the PHA. - Live-in aide.
-A person who resides with one or more elderly persons, or near-elderly persons, or persons with disabilities, and who: - Is determined to be essential to the care and well-being of the persons; - Is not obligated for the support of the persons; and - Would not be living in the unit except to provide the necessary supportive services.

-Local Preference.
-A preference used by the PHA to select among applicant families.

-- Low Income Family.
+A person who resides with one or more elderly persons, or near-elderly persons, or persons with disabilities, and who: - Is determined to be essential to the care and well-being of the persons; - Is not obligated for the support of the persons; and - Would not be living in the unit except to provide the necessary supportive services. - Local Preference.
+A preference used by the PHA to select among applicant families. - Low Income Family.
 A family whose income does not exceed 80% of the median income for the area as determined by HUD with adjustments for smaller or larger families, except that HUD may establish income limits higher or lower than 80% for areas with unusually high or low incomes. - Manufactured home.
 A manufactured structure that is built on a permanent chassis, is designed for use as a principal place of residence, and meets the HQS.
-A special housing type: see §982.620 and §982.621. - Manufactured home space.
+A special housing type: see \$982.620 and \$982.621. - Manufactured home space.
 In manufactured home space rental: A space leased by an owner to a family.
 A manufactured home owned and occupied by the family is located on the space.
-See §982.622 to §982.624. - Medical expenses.
+See \$982.622 to \$982.624. - Medical expenses.
 Medical expenses, including medical insurance premiums, that are anticipated during the period for which annual income is computed, and that are not covered by insurance.
 (A deduction for elderly or disabled families only.)
-These allowances are given when calculating adjusted income for medical expenses in excess of 3% of annual income.
+These allowances are given when calculating adjusted income for medical expenses in excess of 3% of annual income. - Minor.
+A member of the family household other than the family head or spouse, who is under 18 years of age. - Mixed family.
+A family whose members include those with citizenship or eligible immigration status, and those without citizenship or eligible immigration status.